-Applied Materials manufactures equipment for the rapidly expanding semiconductor industry.
-Applied Materials believes that the market for equipment will grow as fast, or faster, than the market for semiconductors because the industry roadmap is becoming more complex, and chipmakers need to deploy more technology to transition from one generation of chips to the next.
-Is now the right time to invest in Applied Materials?
-This is what I will investigate in this analysis.
+Applied Materials specializes in manufacturing equipment for the rapidly growing semiconductor industry.
+The company anticipates that the market for equipment will grow at least as fast as the semiconductor market itself, as advancements in the industry are becoming increasingly complex.
+To transition from one generation of chips to the next, chipmakers require more advanced technology, which drives demand for Applied Materials' solutions.
+But is now the right time to invest in Applied Materials?
+This is the question I will explore in this analysis.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.